DerFrZocker/anime-calendar-server/README.md

 ## Usage:

-You have the following options for using this service.
+You have the following options for using this service:

 ### Using MyAnimeList

-If you use [MyAnimeList](https://myanimelist.net/) and have set your watchlist to `public`, you can access the following endpoint to generate an iCal calendar containing all the animes from your watchlist.
+If you use [MyAnimeList](https://myanimelist.net/) and have set your watchlist to `public`, you can access the following endpoint to generate an iCal calendar containing all the animes from your watchlist:

 `https://api.anime-calendar.com/v3/ical/myanimelist/<myanimelist-username>`